saltstack/salt-user-guide/CONTRIBUTING.rst

 * GitLab handles the
   `CI/CD pipeline <https://gitlab.com/saltstack/open/docs/salt-user-guide/-/pipelines>`__
   for the project.
+* `EditorConfig <https://editorconfig.org/>`__ is an optional tool you can use with your preferred editor to ensure that you follow the Salt Project coding guidelines.

 Overview of how to contribute to the Salt User Guide repository